PHARMACY BENEFIT COVERAGE GUIDELINE

-*This policy is managed through the Pharmacy benefit.
+*This coverage is managed through the Pharmacy benefit.

 Closed formulary benefits normally do not provide coverage for nonformulary (nonpreferred) drugs; however, in certain clinical situations, adequate pharmacotherapy may not be provided by prescribing a formulary drug.

 Use of a nonformulary drug may be considered medically necessary in certain circumstances.
 Coverage of an appropriate nonformulary drug will be approved when the criteria in this policy are met.
 (See Coverage of a nonformulary drug below)

 Use of a brand name drug that has a generic equivalent (dispense as written [DAW]) without requiring the member to pay the difference in cost between the brand and the generic may be considered medically necessary in certain circumstances.
 Coverage of a brand name drug will be approved when the criteria in this policy are met.
 (See Coverage of a brand name drug below)

 Coverage of a brand name drug that has a generic equivalent (dispense as written [DAW]) without requiring the member to pay the difference in cost between the brand and the generic may be considered medically necessary when the prescriber has documented an adequate trial of the generic equivalent product and: